streef/upditerm/README.md

 ## Virtual UART

-The virtual UART uses the GPIOR0..GPIOR3 I/O registers as TX/RX buffers and status registers.
-These registers are located in the range 0x00..0x3F and can be accessed via UPDI without switching to OCD mode.
-Documentation on OCD mode is not publicly available, but it appears that switching to OCD requires the device to be reset, which is not always desirable.
+The virtual UART uses (undocumented) OCD messaging to transmit data and two GPIORx I/O registers to receive data.
+These registers are located in the range 0x00..0x3F and can be accessed via UPDI without halting the CPU.
+Receiving a byte via OCD messaging is considerably faster than fetching a byte from the GPIORx registers and can be done with 6 instead of 14 bytes of UPDI communication.

 ## Usage